Powered by ©Rough Guides

 oasis between Africa and Europe, a mix of cultures and traditions, evocative and fascinating sounds and heavenly colours, will transport you into this spectacular landscape of Macaronesia, among its people and sea.
 Its rhythm will captivate your soul, and you won't be able to resist it!

-Expect a lot from Green Cape, a volcanic archipelago 500 km from the north-west coast of Africa, where the
+Expect a lot from Cape Verde, a volcanic archipelago 500 km from the north-west coast of Africa, where the

 mix with the Portuguese heritage, turning this land into a bridge connecting the two continents.
 An

 will open the doors of this remarkable island amidst absolutely picturesque landscapes.

 Antonio de Noli

 who discovered these islands during exploration and described them as "

 uninhabited but luxuriant in vegetation